 As part of our activity with Grant Thornton International, we produce insights on women’s progress in occupying senior business positions.

-Linstock began working with Retirement Advantage in 2014 - the year that pensions and retirement underwent its biggest change in a generation.
+Linstock began working with retirement income provider Canada Life (formerly Retirement Advantage, and prior to that MGM Advantage) in 2014 – the year that pensions and retirement underwent its biggest change in a generation.

 Aston University worked with Linstock to earn recognition for its outstanding research and build the media profile of academic experts.